Fashionablylatte/chessio/README.md

 ## Running
 To run your bot, simply navigate to the root directory in your local repo and run the jar file from the command line with `java -jar chessio-x.x.x.jar` (x.x.x being whatever version you have).
 The bot should now be challengeable from Lichess.org.
+Optionally, you can run it with a REPL option to have more control over the operation of the bot - use `java -jar chessio-x.x.x.jar repl`.
+The available options include 'help' (see available commands), 'upgrade' (upgrade the current account to Bot), 'connect' (open a bot connection to Lichess), 'startengine' (runs the specified engine exe locally without a Lichess connection), and 'conf', which allows you to send a UCI argument to the engine (e.g. 'conf uci' sends 'uci' to the engine).

 ## Deployment
-IF you want to host your bot on the cloud for free, you can host it on a free Heroku dyno.
+If you want to host your bot on the cloud for free, you can host it on a free Heroku dyno.
 A Procfile is already included in this repo, so you just need to deploy it. https://devcenter.heroku.com/articles/heroku-cli